 Pryce really is in a league of his own—TIME OUT

 Hi, I’m Malcolm Pryce (the one on the right)

 All these years you’ve been wondering what the world’s worst aluminium salesman looks like and finally you’ve found him.

 Fortunately I gave up selling aluminium* and became a novelist and B2B/B2C copywriter.

 I write copy, content, blogs, ghosted articles, case studies, eBooks and just about anything with words that is legal.
 When I’m not doing that I write novels, plays and radio drama.

 Take a look around and get in touch if there is a project we could work together on.

 (And if you are looking for aluminium, you’ve come to the right place.
 I’ve got a garage-full.)

 Take a look at some more of my work

-I left to join FCO of London as a junior writer.
+I started out at FCO of London as a junior writer.
 FCO was a legendary hot-shot creative agency that was winning awards all over the place.
 Then someone noticed.
 The agency was bought out and the handful of twenty-something creative mavericks turned overnight into millionaires.
 This signalled a change in creative direction.
 The whole agency went to lunch and never came back.
 I ended up in Singapore.